SeryioGonzalez/Azure_IoT_Lab/iothub/README.md

  At this state, the Azure IoT Hub module is created and ready to work.
 Next is to provision a device

 ## Create a device identity in Azure IoT hub
-Click in "IoT Devices" in the icon highlighted in red in the previous diagram.
+Click in **IoT Devices** in the icon highlighted in red in the previous diagram.
 A window like the one below will show up.
 Click in "New", as highlighted in red in the image below.

 ![Snapshot](../images/iot-hub-8.PNG "Azure IoT Hub Service")

-In the "Device ID" field, enter a name for your device.
+In the **evice ID** field, enter a name for your device.
 Select the default options highlighted, such as "Symmetric key" and "Auto-generate keys"

 ![Snapshot](../images/iot-hub-6.PNG "Azure IoT Hub Service")